ameya98/SSLProject/README.md

 Made with Javascript, Python, Bootstrap and PHP.

 ## Installation
-Extract the Bootstrap zip into the same folder.
+Extract the Bootstrap zip into the same folder, then open index.html.

 ## Screenshots
 The first page: